-Under a series of directors and acting directors, Robert Baker, Jon Bailey, Aidan Kavanagh, John Cook, Harry Adams, Paul Marshall, Margot Fassler, and Bryan Spinks, the Institute has grown to fifteen resident and visiting faculty and sixty students in residence, with its own building in Sterling Divinity Quadrangle and the responsibility for four programs - two in the Yale School of Music and two in the Yale Divinity School.
+Under a series of directors and acting directors, Robert Baker, Jon Bailey, Aidan Kavanagh, John Cook, Harry Adams, Paul Marshall, Margot Fassler, and Bryan Spinks, the Institute has grown to twenty resident and visiting faculty who teach throughout the University, and sixty-five students who enroll at Yale through the Institute.
+The ISM has its own building in Sterling Divinity Quadrangle and the responsibility for five programs - three in the Yale School of Music and two in Yale Divinity School.